ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 - **Investigable**
   - There must be a clear, systematic method to gather and analyze evidence.

-With a specific and forensically relevant RQ, we next ensure we can **test** it—requiring appropriate forensic measurement tools.
+With a specific and forensically relevant RQ, we next ensure we can test it, requiring appropriate forensic measurement tools.

 ---